felipedavi/felipedavi/README.md

 ## About me

-I'm graduated by IFRJ (Federal Institute of Rio de Janeiro) in Computer Technician.
+I'm a college sophomore taking a graduation in Computing degree by IFRJ (Federal Institute of Rio de Janeiro) where I am also trained as a Computer Technician.

 <h2 align="center">Github stats :bar_chart:</h2>